 Welcome to the Uncertainty Quantification in Computational Mechanics Group in the Department of Civil and Environmental Engineering at Duke University

-Our research focuses on proposing new methodologies, models and algorithms for Uncertainty Quantification (UQ) in Computational Mechanics, with an emphasis on multiscale problems from the nanoscale up to the macroscale, including atomistic and/or continuum representations and simulations.
+Our research aims at proposing new methodologies, stochastic models and robust algorithms for Uncertainty Quantification (UQ) in Computational Mechanics, Materials Science and Mechanics of Materials.
 We specifically tackle the following core questions as an interdisciplinary research:

 - How to faithfully model data under both mathematical and physical constraints?